 - 1. The right to know the case against them; - 2.
 The right to be heard; - 3.
-The right to an impartial and unbiased decision maker; - 4.
+The right to an impartial and unbiased decision-maker; - 4.
 The right to a decision made by those who heard the case; and - 5.
 The right to a decision with reasons.

 Ensuring that these principles remain in place in a virtual hearing is of vital importance.
-All Hearing Tribunal members should be reminded of these fundamental principles and be alive to their role in making sure they are met, even in a virtual context.
+All decision-makers should be reminded of these fundamental principles and be alive to their role in making sure they are met, even in a virtual context.

 There should be minimal change to the process of the hearing itself.
 The platform is new, but the same principles apply.
-If the Hearing Tribunal needs to caucus, ask questions of independent legal counsel, or take time to review the evidence, these options are still available and break-out rooms or a separate conference call line can be used.
+If the decision-maker or panel of decision-makers needs to caucus, ask questions of independent legal counsel, or take time to review the evidence, these options are still available and break-out rooms or a separate conference call line can be used.

 There is some evidence that hearing evidence virtually, versus in-person, can impact the apparent authenticity and credibility of a witness.
-The Hearing Tribunal should be informed of this potential bias to ensure they are aware of the issue.
+The decision-makers should be informed of this potential bias to ensure they are aware of the issue.

+TIP: Whether

 virtually or in-person,

+the parties subject to

+an administrative

-the investigated
+proceeding have the

-person has the same

-rights and will
+same rights and will

 experience the same

 impact